-How can ML help evaluate rising sea levels from human-caused warming versus natural climate cycles?
+How can ML help evaluate rising sea levels from human-induced warming versus natural climate cycles?

-As more data is made available, can ML be used to reduce and quantify uncertainties in climate predictions?
+As more data is made available, can ML be used to reduce and quantify uncertainties in climate change’s sea level predictions?

 THE OCEANS ARE A MAJOR COMPONENT OF THE CLIMATE SYSTEM.
 WITH OVER 93% OF THE HEAT TRAPPED BY GREENHOUSE GASES BEING STORED IN THE OCEANS, GLOBAL WARMING IS REALLY OCEAN WARMING.
 CLIMATE-CHANGE INDUCED OCEAN WARMING AND SEA-LEVEL RISE IS EXPECTED TO IMPACT A LARGE PART OF THE GLOBAL POPULATION AS MILLIONS OF PEOPLE LIVE WITHIN 1 METER (ABOUT 3 FEET) OF MEAN SEA LEVEL.
 AS THE OCEANS CONTINUE TO WARM, THERE IS AN URGENT NEED FOR NEW KINDS OF ASSESSMENT TOOLS AND SCIENTIFIC KNOWLEDGE ABOUT TIPPING POINTS AND FEEDBACK MECHANISMS WITHIN THE CLIMATE SYSTEM.